-Croton should be lightly fertilized once a month during the growing season with balanced water-soluble houseplant fertilizer or granular fertilizer (5-5-5 NPK).
+Croton should be lightly fertilized once a month during the growing season with balanced, water-soluble houseplant fertilizer or granular fertilizer (5-5-5 NPK).
 Croton does not require fertilizer during the winter months.
-Dilute by half the recommended amount listed on the fertilizer package when using a water soluble fertilizer.
+Dilute by half the recommended amount listed on the fertilizer package when using a water-soluble fertilizer.
 Apply fertilizer solution in tandem with watering.
 This will prevent excess fertilizer which can cause the foliage to burn and possibly kill croton.

 Granular fertilizer releases nutrients slowly over time.
-It can be applied on top the soil or mixed into the soil.
+It can be applied on top of the soil or mixed into the soil.
 Granular fertilizer should still be used in small amounts to prevent damage to the plant as well.

 Root Rot & Pests

-Root rot is by far the most common disease amongst houseplants.
+- Root Rot: Root rot is by far the most common disease amongst houseplants.
 Root rot occurs from overwatering and letting the plant sit in stagnant water.
 Root rot happens when the roots do not receive enough air and begin to rot.
 Rooting roots will cause foliage to discolor and eventually drop.
 The roots will also emit a pungent smell of decaying vegetation.
-Curing root rot is as simple as watering less, draining excess water, and amending soil with sand and/or perlite to promote better drainage.
+Curing root rot is as simple as watering less, draining excess water, and amending the soil with sand and/or perlite to promote better drainage.

-Spider mites are a common pest amongst houseplants, including croton.
+- Pests: Spider mites are a common pest amongst houseplants, including croton.
 The mites can cause very noticeable damage.
 Spider mites can usually be controlled by regular misting and good air circulation.
-A miticide spray application may be necessary if infestation is high.
+A miticide spray application may be necessary if an infestation is high.
 Spider mites create spider web-like structures along the stem and leaves.

-Mealy bugs, thrips, and scales may also become a problem.
+Mealybugs, thrips, and scales may also become a problem.
 Eradication can easily be done with chemical insecticide or insecticidal soap.

 Caution About Crotons